 The P200 is small and light weight, very portable.
 And It can be powered by both AC and DC.

-If you power it from AC (wall socket 100V-240V), you’ll get 100W (at the input, output will be slightly lower than that), but if you power it from DC (a battery or another more powerful PSU 7V-28V), you’ll get the full 200W power.
+If you power it from AC (wall socket 100V-240V), you’ll get 100W (at the input, output will be slightly lower than that), but if you power it from DC (a battery or another more powerful PSU 7V-28V), you’ll get the full 200W power (at the input).
 In both cases, the P200 supports up to 10A of output current.

 It also has USB-C output that you can use to charge your camera and phone and update firmware on the PSU.
 It supports protocols such as PD 3.0 and QC4.0.

 It has reverse polarity protection, Short Circuit, as well as over current/voltage protection, with 1ms cut off time according to datasheet.
 Although it has current limiting, I wouldn’t replace “smoke stopper” with this though.